A loop for things you can’t measure

 What I built, and what it taught me

-At Akarii I built a version of this.
-A self-improving product loop: an agent drives a real browser through the running app, walks the important flows, evaluates what it finds, and files improvement proposals.
-A person reviews them, and for clear, verifiable bugs the agent can open the pull request itself.
-It shipped, and it was genuinely useful.
+At Akarii, I built an agent that drove a real browser through the running app, walked the important flows, evaluated what it found, and filed proposals.
+A person reviewed the suggestions.
+When the agent found a clear, verifiable bug, it could go further and open the pull request.
+We shipped it, and it was useful.

 The inputs are harder than they look